ryanpfalz/azure-devops-capacity-analytics/README.md

 ## Prerequisites

 - [An Azure DevOps Organization and Project](https://learn.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops&tabs=microsoft-account)
+  - Within your Project, you will need to create a Team and a Sprint, and then begin to assign hours to team members by setting [Capacity per day](https://learn.microsoft.com/en-us/azure/devops/boards/sprints/set-capacity?view=azure-devops#capacity-per-day-entries) and entering entering estimated hours at the task level.
 - [Power BI](https://learn.microsoft.com/en-us/power-bi/fundamentals/desktop-get-the-desktop)
+  - [Optional - Power BI License](https://learn.microsoft.com/en-us/power-bi/consumer/end-user-license) - for publishing reports to Power BI Service
 - [Python](https://www.python.org/downloads/)
 - [Optional - Azure Subscription](https://azure.microsoft.com/en-us/free/) - for building enterprise solution

 ## Running this sample

-This sample assumes you are running the code locally.
+This sample assumes you are running the code and viewing the report locally.

 1. Create a [Personal Access Token](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) in Azure DevOps with the `Work Items (read)` and `Work Items (read and write)` scopes.
 2. Set an environment variable named `AZDO_PAT` with the value of your Personal Access Token.